-Our three largest customers accounted for 75% and 78% of our total gross product revenue for the years ended December 31, 2021 and 2020, respectively.
+Our three largest customers as of December 31, 2022 accounted for 90% and 75% of our total gross product revenue for the years ended December 31, 2022 and 2021, respectively.
 The degree to which a limited number of customers make up a significant portion of our gross product revenue may change as we continue to commercialize ARIKAYCE and, if approved, our product candidates in additional markets.
 There can be no guarantee that we will be able to sustain our accounts receivable or gross sales levels from our key customers.
 If, for any reason, we were to lose, or experience a decrease in the amount of business with our largest customers, whether directly or through our distributor relationships, our financial condition and results of operations could be negatively affected.